 Make art class a little more fun with these yummy scented markers from Scentos.
-A package of a dozen markers can be purchased in Candy Scents or Fruit Scents—both of which are fantastic!
 You don’t have to worry about allergies because they’re free of any potential allergenic fragrances or adverse ingredients making them safe for everyone.
 The scents are strong but not overpowering like some other scented markers.
 The scent will stay on the paper so your kids can create multi-sensory works of art, which is great for kids who are visually impaired and would like the added bonus sense to their work!
 If you’re looking for a set with a very strong scent, check out the Mr. Sketch Scented Markers that are washable, too!

 Edible Finger Paints Recipe

 When you have kids that tend to put everything they touch directly to their mouth, it can be nerve-wracking to even supervise them playing with toys that could be dangerous or toxic if they were to ingest them.
 Art supplies and DIY goo and cloud doughs are great tactile sensory play materials but not all of them are safe.
 This Edible Finger Paints Recipe from the Kids Craft Room Blog is a better alternative to recipes or products you buy from the store that contain chemicals.
 This particular recipe is made using corn starch as the main ingredient and can be made a variety of bold colors using food coloring.
 It’s not intended to be eaten but it definitely won’t hurt your child if he decides to do a little taste-test during art time!
 You can find more activities and recipes like this on our Tactile & Sensory Fun Pinterest board, too.